Lekhahia

 Lekhahia is a Mesolithic site in Uttar Pradesh, India.
-It yielded skeletons which are not studied much yet.
+It yielded skeletons remains form Rock Shelter 1.
 Some of its findings are pre-microlithic.
 It is situated in Mirzapur district of UP.
+Lekhahia rock shelter is located about three kilometers east of Gasor village.
+In the following year, in order to confirm the results of the excavations at Morhana Pahar and Baghaikhor, excavations were conducted near the rock shelters and specifically at Rock Shelters No. 1 and 2.